amerbarnawi/Genius-forum/README.md

 - You can add and delete ( Like & comment ).
 - You can add challenges to the favorites.
 - You can not (update or delete ) a challenge if not yours.
+- You can chat with others in the public room.

 ### How does this app work?